 In “Beat the Competition: 4-H Livestock Marketing," youth will learn how to grow the potential profit of their 4-H livestock projects and a variety of marketing and communication strategies.
 During the field trip to the MSU Beef Teaching and Research Center, youth will learn two different livestock systems.

 Get ready to roll the dice on the “Reality Farm” game to see if your simulated 4-H project animal makes as much money as your real life livestock project.
 Is farming in your future?
 Discover how record books can help you develop a business plan and a career path.

-4-H Exploration Days gives youth a chance to explore all different areas of interest from healthy living, livestock, science and a whole lot more.
-The 2019 registration book with full class descriptions is now available.
+Michigan 4-H Exploration Days gives youth a chance to explore all different areas of interest from healthy living and livestock to science and business plus a whole lot more.
+The 2020 registration book will be available with full class descriptions at the end of February on the 4-H Exploration Days website.
+Registration begins March 11.
+Please check with your local MSU Extension office for more information.
 Visit the 4-H Exploration Days website for more information and to register.